ThatPolarPenguin/quotegame/README.md

 # Gameplay

-To start to build your ship, you as the player will need to acquire ten (10) designated ship parts found in the shop which can bought with credits.
+To start to build your ship, you as the player will need to acquire ten designated ship parts found in the shop which can bought with credits.
 Credits will be awarded to the player upon successful answering of a quote.
-Per each correct answer, the player will receive one (1) credit added to their inventory, the total amount of credits one has can be viewed from the shop menu.
+Per each correct answer, the player will receive one credit added to their inventory, the total amount of credits one has can be viewed from the shop menu.

+When answering a question, there must be a specific naming convention used when playing the quote game.
+Please refer to the section titled *Naming Conventions* below.

 Now how can you increase the amount of credits from one for a correct answer?
 Enter collectibles!
 The shop will sell a limited supply of collectibles for each game.
 These collectibles are randomized each time the game is loaded allowing for amazing combinations to be present offering a unique game experience each time the player launches the game.
 Each one of the